celevitz/touRnamentofchampions/README.md

   chefs, then the regions are A or B.
 - `time`: Length of challenge.
 Unit is minutes
 - `randomizer`: What wheel was spun (1, 2, 3, 4, or 5)
-- `value`: What was the value/item on the randomzier wheel?
+- `value`: What was the value/item on the randomizer wheel?
 - `category`: Categorical variable: protein,produce,equipment,style,wildcard
 - `subcategory`: Subcategories for protein (Beef, Fish, Game, Other,